 The German landing

-The elevated railway on the north side presented an excellent window for defensive fire.
+The elevated railway on the north side presented an excellent window for defensive fire for the Germans, who placed one or two MG's on top of it.
+Meanwhile the first rounds were fired.
 Some Dutch policemen tried to resist the Germans, but in vain.
-Three were killed, others were taken prisoner and locked up in the Maashotel on the northern quay.
-The Germans progressed into the northern part of town, whilst the airborne platoon reached th south of the Noordereiland.
-Two of the three squads of airbrones made their way north and joint the airlanding troops who had formed an arcuated defence in the northern bridgehead.
+Three were killed, others were taken prisoner and locked up in the Maashotel on the northern landhead.
+The Germans progressed into the northern part of town where the expanded their bridgehead, whilst the airborne platoon had meanwhile reached the south of the Noordereiland.
+Two of the three squads of airbrones made their way north and joint the airlanding troops who had meanwhile started forming an arcuated defence in the northern bridgehead.

 The events in the south of Rotterdam

 As off 0630 hrs the main force of III./IR.16 had started arriving on Waalhaven.
 In the first wave one could also find the battalion staff with Oberstleutnant Von Coltitz.
 Together with troops of his 9th Coy and some pioneers on motorbikes as well as an airbornes AT gun with crew, the battalion commander made his way to the river.
 Other units followed.
 When they came to a point on the same height as the Feyenoord stadium near the largest inner-harbour in the south of Rotterdam, the point formations were suddenly caught by machinegun and rifle fire that was fatal for some of the men.
 Where did it come from?